-I am trained to work with several therapeutic models and I try to adopt a therapy that best suits the needs of the individual.
-I primarily work using Cognitive Behavioural Therapy (CBT) or an Integrative counselling approach.
+I’m trained to work with several therapeutic models and I try to adopt a therapy that best suits the needs of the individual.
+I primarily work using an integrative Counselling Psychology approach or Cognitive Behavioural Therapy (CBT).
+I recognise the value of evidence-based practice.

 Cognitive Behavioural Therapy (CBT)